onewland/gomud/README.markdown

 the "guts" of the application.
 For building a new mud, you may want to completely rewrite the contents of `mud.go`.

+## Connecting

+Unless `-port` is specified, you can connect to the mud with the command `telnet localhost 3000`.

 ## Concepts
 Right now, the implementations of these concepts may not be philosophically correct as elements settle into place, but they should be mostly accurate.